hackatbrown/discordbot-starter/README.md

 Clicking the suggestion, and sending the command should have your bot say "pong!".
 If it does not work, make sure your bot is online!
 ### b.
 Writing a new command
-To create a new command, you should first start by creating a new TypeScript file `<command name>.ts` inside of the `src/commands` directory.
-You should make sure that the name of your file corresponds exactly to the name of the command you want to create.
+- Create a new TypeScript file `<command name>.ts` inside of the `src/commands` directory.
+Make sure the name of your file corresponds exactly to the name of the command you want to create.

-Then, you must create a JavaScript object, that implements the `ICommand` interface.
-This interface specifies that your object must have two fields, `data` of type `SlashCommandBuilder`, and an asynchronous `execute` command.
+- Create a JavaScript object that ipliments the `ICommand` interface.
+The interface specifies that your object must have two fields, `data` of type `SlashCommandBuilder`, and an asynchronous `execute` command.
 The `data` field holds information about the command (its name, and description), while the `execute` function contains the code that should be ran when a user types a comand.
 That is where you will write all the code for your command.

-After that, you should make sure to set your `module.exports` equal to the ICommand object you just created.
+- Set your `module.exports` equal to the ICommand object you just created.
 This ensures that it is accessible from other TypeScript files in the project.

-Finally, you must run `npm run deploy` to deploy your new command to Discord's servers, before starting up your bot.
+- Run `npm run deploy` to deploy your new command to Discord's servers, before starting up your bot.

 Useful comments can be found in the sample `ping.ts` we provided.
 This [article from the discord.js Guide](https://discordjs.guide/slash-commands/response-methods.html#ephemeral-responses) is also very useful for creating commands.

+## 5. Other _Ultra Cool_ Commands

-## 5. Useful Resources
+## 6. Useful Resources
 - A great [tutorial by Naomi Carrigan](https://www.freecodecamp.org/news/build-a-100-days-of-code-discord-bot-with-typescript-mongodb-and-discord-js-13/) which helped me write this guide.
 - The absolutely amazing [discord.js Guide](https://discordjs.guide/).
 - [discord.js Official Documentation](https://discord.js.org/#/docs/discord.js/main/general/welcome)